 Grammar all depends on the style of writing the writer chooses to use for their work, but there are limits and rules as to how much you can deviate.

 As defined by TheFreeDictionary, grammar, for our use as fiction writers, is a "system of rules implicit in a language, viewed as a mechanism for generating all sentences possible in that language" and "writing or speech judged with regard to such a set of rules".
-Simply put, grammar is the essence of the English language.
+Simply put, to answer the question, "What is grammar" is the essence of the English language.

 If you use a word or phrase out of context, not everyone is going to understand exactly what you are trying to say, especially if they know the real context of a word or phrase and you don't.
 As an author, it is embarrassing to use words out of context.